Tooth mobility: Periodontal disease

 Periodontal disease is caused by inflammation of the gums and the supporting tissue due to dental plaque.

 Periodontal disease is commonly caused by a build up of plaque on the teeth which contain specific pathological bacteria.
-They produce an inflammatory response that has a negative effect on the bone and supporting tissues that hold your teeth in place.
+They produce an inflammatory response that has a negative effect on the bone and supporting tissues that hold the teeth in place.
 One of the effects of periodontal disease is that it causes bone resorption and damage to the supportive tissues.
-This then results in a loss of structures to hold the teeth firmly in place and they then become mobile.
-Treatment for periodontal disease can stop the progressive loss of supportive structures but it can not regrow to bone to make teeth stable again.
+This results in a loss of structures to hold the teeth firmly in place and they then become mobile.
+Treatment for periodontal disease can stop the progressive loss of supportive structures but it can not regrow bone to make teeth stable again.

 Periapical pathology

-In cases where periapical pathology is present teeth also may have increased mobility.
+In cases where periapical pathology is present, teeth also may have increased mobility.
 Severe infection at the apex of a tooth can again result in bone loss and this in turn can cause mobility.
 Depending on the extent of damage the mobility may reduce following endodontic treatment.
 If the mobility is severe or caused by a combination of reasons then mobility may be permanent.